BaherTamer/SwiftUIGuide/SwiftUI Guidelines.md

 **Apple's SwiftUI Team Says:**
 > Since views are declarative descriptions, splitting a view into multiple smaller views does not impact performance, allowing developers to organize their code without compromising efficiency.

+**Apple's SwiftUI Team Says:**
+> **A general principle of SwiftUI:** Which is to prefer smaller, single-purpose views, because these kinds of simpler views are easier to understand and also easier to maintain over time.
+The entire SwiftUI framework is oriented around composition of small pieces and you should organize your code in the same way.

 <br>

 **1️⃣ When It Contains Complex Logic**